paolosalvatori/front-door-apim/README.md

 This sample demonstrates how to use [Azure Front Door](https://docs.microsoft.com/azure/frontdoor/front-door-overview) as global load balancer in front of [Azure API Management](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts).

+The ARM template included in this project deploys a virtual network with a single subnet.
+The API Management is deployed in a separate subnet of the same virtual network and is configured to use the external access type for resources.
+For more information, see [How to use Azure API Management with virtual networks](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-vnet).
+The ARM template creates two APIs:

+- Mock API: this API exposes a HTTP GET method that makes use of the [mock-response](https://docs.microsoft.com/en-us/azure/api-management/api-management-advanced-policies#mock-response) policy to return a mocked response directly to the caller.
+For more information, see [Mock API responses](https://docs.microsoft.com/en-us/azure/api-management/mock-api-responses).
+- Postman Echo API: this API exposes a HTTP GET method that in turn calls the GET Request method exposed by the Postman Echo.
+This is service that developers can use to test REST clients and make sample API calls.
+It provides endpoints for GET, POST, PUT, various auth mechanisms and other utility endpoints.
+The documentation for the endpoints as well as example responses can be found [here](https://postman-echo.com).

+Both APIs:

+- Are configured to use the same product called Custom.
+- Require specifying the subscription key in the query string or in the header when invoking a method.
+- Make use of an logger to trace requests, errors and metrics to an Application Insights resource.

+A Network Security Groups (NSG) is used to control inbound and outbound traffic for the subnet hosting API Management.
+Inbound and outbound rules are defined to guarantee the proper ingress and egress access to the resources contained in that subnet.
+Azure Front Door is configured as follows:

+- The Backend Pool contains a single backend that is configured to use the public hostname used by the API Management service.
+- A custom probe is defined in the Backend Pool for the API Management service domain endpoint.
+The custom probe is configured to use the path /status-0123456789abcdef which is the default health endpoint hosted on all the API Management services.
+- Routing Rule: this rule is configured to send all the incoming traffic to the above Backend Pool.

+A global WAF rule can be configured on Azure Front Door to protect the API Management from malicious attacks.
+Azure Front Door and API Management are configured to collect diagnostics logs and metrics in a Log Analytics workspace deployed by the ARM template.

 ## Architecture ##

 The following picture shows the architecture and network topology of the sample.